Mary of Modena: Regency (1701–1704)

-In March 1701, James II suffered a stroke while hearing mass at the Château de Saint-Germain-en-Laye, leaving him partially paralysed.
-Fagon, Louis XIV's personal physician, recommended the waters of Bourbon-l'Archambault, to cure the King's paralysis.
-The waters, however, had little effect, and James II died of a seizure on 16 September 1701.
-Louis XIV, contravening the Peace of Ryswick and irritating William, declared James Francis Edward King of England, Ireland and Scotland as James III and VIII.
+In March 1701, James suffered a stroke while hearing mass at the Château de Saint-Germain-en-Laye, leaving him partially paralysed.
+Fagon, Louis XIV's personal physician, recommended the waters of Bourbon-l'Archambault, to cure James's paralysis.
+The waters, however, had little effect, and James died of a seizure on 16 September 1701.
+Louis, contravening the Peace of Ryswick and irritating William, declared James Francis Edward King of England, Ireland and Scotland as James III and VIII.
 Mary acted as nominal regent for her minor son.
 She presided over his regency council, too, although she was uninterested in politics.
 Before his death, James II expressed his wish that Mary's regency would last no longer than their son's 18th birthday.

-Dressed in mourning for the remainder of her life, Queen Mary's first act as regent was to disseminate a manifesto, outlining James Francis Edward's claims.
+Dressed in mourning for the remainder of her life, Mary's first act as regent was to disseminate a manifesto, outlining James Francis Edward's claims.
 It was largely ignored in England.
 In Scotland, however, the confederate Lords sent Lord Belhaven to Saint-Germain, to convince the Queen to surrender to them custody of James Francis Edward and accede to his conversion to Protestantism.
 The conversion, said Belhaven, would enable his accession to the English throne upon William's death.
 Mary was not swayed by Belhaven's argument, so a compromise was reached: James Francis Edward, if he became king, would limit the number of Catholic priests in England and promise not to tamper with the established Church of England.
 In exchange, the confederate Lords would do all in their power to block the passing of the Hanoverian succession in Scottish parliament.
 When, in March 1702, William died, Lord Lovat declared for James Francis Edward at Inverness.
 Soon after, Lovat travelled to the court-in-exile at Saint-Germain, and begged Mary to allow her son to come to Scotland.
 Lovat intended to raise an army of 15,000 soldiers in Scotland to seize the throne for James Francis Edward.
 Mary refused to part with James Francis Edward, and the rising failed.
 Mary's regency ceased with her son's reaching of the age of 16.